Coconut Shrimp with the Best Sauce (VIDEO)

-Coconut Shrimp are crisp on the outside with succulent juicy shrimp inside.
-Do not skip the simple (2 ingredient) coconut shrimp sauce and the fresh squeeze of lime juice.
+These easy Coconut Shrimp are crisp and crunchy on the outside with a juicy shrimp center.
+Don’t forget the simple (2-ingredient) coconut shrimp sauce and a fresh squeeze of lime juice to serve.

 This post may contain affiliate links.
 Read my disclosure policy.

 If you enjoyed this Coconut Shrimp video tutorial, please subscribe to our YouTube channel and click the bell icon so you can be the first to know when we post a new video.
 THANK YOU for subscribing!

 Homemade coconut shrimp has just the right balance of crunchy coating to shrimp – the crispy coconut flakes produce an amazing crunch as you sink your teeth into succulent shrimp – wow!

 This coconut shrimp recipe reminds me of the gorgeous restaurant shrimp appetizer we ordered in Maui and I’m telling you this recipe rivals those but it’s way less expensive to make a batch of homemade shrimp.
 They taste like you’re on vacation, especially when paired with that amazing apricot sweet chili dipping sauce.